quang-le/js-datavisualisation-challenge/README.md

 * Code the AJAX request, with minimum formatting - Done 09/07/2018, 11:00.
 Server problem pending coach's side.
 * Find place in the DOM to insert the graphs - OK 09/07/2018, 09:30 (during review)
 * If possible at this stage, make basic DOM insertion - OK 09/07/2018, 11:50: inserted text.
-* Choose between Dimple and D3
+* Choose between Dimple and D3 09/07: dimple, as from 10/07: d3
-* Learn to use the library
+* Learn to use the library - still ongoing on 13/07
-* Create branch for low-tier result
+* Create branch for low-tier result N/A
-* Implement low-tier result
+* Implement low-tier result - 13/07
-* If time allows it: repeat with high-tier result.
+* If time allows it: repeat with high-tier result. - That's cute!

 3. Determine 2 tiers of expected results
+I did, but it was useless, as I wa simmediately limited by the libraries and the skill I'd be able to develop within the 5 days.

-X. Log
+4. Log
 09/07/2018:
 - create AJAX request: html error 0.
 Request blocked server side.
 Leave it a that for now.
 The script seems to work properly though.
 Error identification process: console logged the request lauching, then an error message, then the other steps of the request (reached state 4, then failed then logged html error 0)
 - 14:00: put the page on github page as the console logged many errors saying http or https protocol was required.
 Moving the stable version of the project to the dev branch.